bloominstituteoftechnology/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+-React is a library that allows you to predefine your components and a build out webpages in JavaScript faster than with plain JavaScript
 - [ ] What does it mean to _think_ in react?
+-Thinking in a hierachial structure and how properties are passed to and from them
 - [ ] Describe state.
+-State is a variable that can be changed or set dynamically
 - [ ] Describe props.
+-Properties are read only, and are used to pass data from parent to child
 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+-By using UseEffect, you can have triggers for functions to run
 ## Project Set Up

 Follow these steps to set up and work on your project: